 Conclusions: what you need to know

-• What is the therapist’s personal and professional experience of the outdoors?
+• What is the therapist’s personal and professional experience with the outdoors?

-• What certificate or diploma do they have in this area?
+• What certifications or training do they have in this area?

-• How do they work outdoors?
-What type of therapy do they offer?
+• How do they work outdoors, and what type of therapy do they offer?

-• How do they engage with the outdoors?
+• How do they integrate nature into the therapeutic process?

-• What does the therapist have in place in case of adverse weather?
+• What contingencies are in place for adverse weather?

-• Does the therapist have a first-aid certificate for outdoor settings?
+• Do they hold a first-aid certification for outdoor settings?

 3 thoughts on “What is outdoor therapy?
 An introduction to working outdoors